 on Springbok Radio.
 He moved to LM Radio in 1964 to help boost flagging

-listenership caused by the increasing popularity of the SABC regional
+listenership caused by the increasing popularity of the SABC regional services

-over the slot in October 1981.
+the slot in October 1981.
 Clarke ended his radio career as producer and

 presenter of the then South West African Broadcasting Corporation's morning